Colin McRae: Death

 McRae died on 15 September 2007 whilst piloting his private helicopter, a Eurocopter AS350B2 Squirrel, which crashed 1 mi north of Lanark, Scotland, close to the McRae family home.
 He was not licensed to fly the aircraft.
 McRae's five-year-old son Johnny, and two family friends, Graeme Duncan and Johnny's six-year-old friend Ben Porcelli, also died in the crash.
-McRae did not have permission to take Porcelli on the helicopter.
 McRae's previously active website, ColinMcRae.com, was later replaced with a memorial screen stating a few details about the crash, and then with a short statement released on behalf of McRae's father, Jimmy, and later a book of condolences.

 Funeral and celebration services

 The funeral for Colin and Johnny took place on 26 September at Daldowie Crematorium near Glasgow, conducted by the Rev Tom Houston, who had married the McRaes, and the Rev Steven Reid, chaplain at Johnny's school.
 An address was given by Robbie Head, a former rally driver and commentator who was a close friend of McRae's, with the Rev Houston giving the benediction.
 McRae's niece and nephews performed the tune Highland Cathedral, a popular funeral song.
 The song "(Sittin' On) The Dock of the Bay" by Otis Redding, a favourite song of McRae's, was played when the family entered the chapel.
 The Proclaimers' song "I'm on My Way" was played when they left.
 Colin and Johnny McRae were cremated in the same coffin.
 Among the attendees at the funeral were fellow Scottish racing drivers Jackie Stewart and Dario Franchitti.

 A "Celebration of Life" service took place at St Nicholas Church in Lanark on Sunday 30 September at 4 p.m.
 Images from McRae's career and personal life were displayed on large video screens outside the church.
 Around 700 mourners filled the church, with crowds of up to 15,000 outside.
 Shortly before 4 p.m., Martin Hewins, McRae's personal bagpiper for many years, played "Flower of Scotland" as the family arrived at the church.
 The service was conducted by the Rev Alison Meikle, who said "Two weeks ago Lanark was struck by silence.
 A terrible silence bought at an enormous price.
 However, in our tears love is stronger than death."
 Later, the Kenny Rogers and Dolly Parton song "Islands in the Stream", a favourite of Johnny's, was played.
 Friends of the pair shared poems and anecdotes from the McRaes' lives.
 After the service, Colin McRae's widow, brother and father bowed and applauded the crowds who had gathered outside to pay tribute to the McRaes.